ten-protocol/ten-documentation/docs/3-smart-contract-features/1-data-access.md

 #### Explanation

-The `storedValues` variable is now private, and we added a basic `getValue` function for users to retrieve their value.
+The `_storedValues` variable is now private, and we added a basic `getValue` function for users to retrieve their value.

 On both Ethereum and TEN, anyone can call `getValue` to retrieve any value.
-On Ethereum, `_storedValues` can also be accessed directly with `getStorageAt`
+On Ethereum, `_storedValues` can also be accessed directly with `getStorageAt`.

 ### Step 3: Data Access Control